caleblau97/victoria_stats/README.md

 ![plot](./vic_postcodes/model.png)

-A plot of the conditional distribution calculated from the joint distribution.
+The conditional distribution (below) calculated from the joint distribution (above).
 This is a probability density function.

 ![plot](./vic_postcodes/conditional.png)